Does finding the sweet spot for your blog sometimes feel like tuning an old radio?

 If a part of your allure is to be practical, for example, you have to make your content so practical that every visitor notices that it’s practical.

-If you’re counting on people perceiving your content as unusually in-depth, then all your content has to be so in-depth that people can’t possibly miss it.
+If you’re counting on people perceiving your content as unusually in-depth, then all your content has to be so in-depth and packed with powerful words so that people can’t possibly miss it.

 Or if you’re all about tackling topics others don’t dare to touch with a 10-foot pole, then don’t venture into topics that every blog in your field is comfortable with.